sanjana5v53/Sudoku_mini/Readme.md

 The program provides two main modes of operation:
 - **Generation Mode:** Generates a random Sudoku puzzle with a predetermined number of filled cells and leaves the rest empty.
-- **Solve Mode:** Generates a random Sudoku puzzle and attempts to solve it.
+- **Solve Mode:** Allows users to input a Sudoku puzzle and attempts to solve it.

 The solver employs a backtracking algorithm to systematically explore possible solutions, ensuring that all constraints of the Sudoku puzzle are satisfied.

 ## Problem Statement
 Sudoku is a popular puzzle game consisting of a grid of 9x9 cells, subdivided into 9 regions each containing 3x3 cells.
 The objective is to fill the grid so that each row, each column, and each of the 9 non-overlapping 3x3 regions contain all of the digits from 1 to 9.
 A partially completed puzzle is provided with some cells already filled; the task is to fill in the remaining cells such that the completed puzzle follows the rules mentioned above.